-Chattanooga, Tenn., November 17, 2016 (Updated)– Travelers interested in European bicycle tours can find great bargains with dozens of one-week, nearly all-inclusive tours in Europe under $1,000.
-Tours can be booked through U.S.-based BikeTours.com, which represents 70 European bicycle tour companies in 35 countries and offers more than 200 tours on its website, www.biketours.com.
+Chattanooga, Tenn., November 17, 2016 (Updated March 2020)– Travelers interested in European bicycle tours can find great bargains with dozens of one-week, nearly all-inclusive tours in Europe under $1,000.
+Tours can be booked through U.S.-based BikeTours.com, which represents more than 70 European bicycle tour companies in 30+ countries and offers more than 175 tours on its website, www.biketours.com.

 The local tour companies can keep their tour prices down due to the low cost of doing business close to home and to spreading their expenses over a large, primarily European client base.
 Another way travelers can save money: in addition to guided tours—with ride-along guides, support vans and dinners—most European companies offer less expensive self-guided options.

 BikeTours.com president Jim Johnson stresses that self-guided tours are far from self-contained.
 “With self-guided tours, you have a lot of support,” he says.
 “Your lodging is pre-booked, your luggage is transferred from hotel to hotel, your rental bikes are delivered to your start hotel and picked up at your end hotel, you get detailed maps and route information, and a local liaison is also there to orient and assist you.”

 Many European bike tours are appropriate for families and novice cyclists, and many have weekly and even daily departures.